earthinc/badgerbook/src/pages/volumes/computer-science/binary-numerals.md

 Looking down this line of expressions, we can see a pattern starting to emerge.
 If a binary digit is set to 1, we can use that information, along with its position counting from the right to find our number.
 For example, we can expand $1011$ as seen below.

 $(1011)_2 = (2^3) + (2^1) + (2^0) =  8 + 2 + 1 = 11$

+At this point I suggest you give it a try on your own.

+1. Pick a binary number of any size.
+2. Parameterize the number following the formula seen above.
+3. Verify your result.